 The better you are about staying hydrated throughout the day with water, the less you will be thirsty and reach for other beverages.
 You always have the option to play it as safely as possible and avoid the drinks covered in this article.
 You can employ a few strategies to enjoy some of these beverages while avoiding or mitigating risks.
 One tool to evaluate drinks you should be cautious about is to weigh the risks and the benefits.
 The benefit may outweigh the risk depending on how much you want that kombucha or cup of coffee.
 You can use alternatives like sparkling water to enjoy a cold fizzy drink without the downsides of caffeine or sugar.

 It is easy to go down the rabbit hole of overanalyzing everything you consume.
 For some of the beverages in this article, the dose matters.
 There is a big difference in the amount of sugar you consume if you drink soft drinks and juice throughout the day than if you enjoy them in moderation.
 I know this seems impossible now if you decide to limit or cut out something you love, like your morning coffee.
 You are only pregnant for nine months.
 This period of being cautious about everything you consume is short and gets easier over time.

 More In-Depth Information on Beverages During Pregnancy and Breastfeeding

 Many episodes of the Pregnancy Podcast examine the evidence of the risks and benefits of specific beverages or ingredients during pregnancy.
 Check out these episodes for in-depth information on the following topics:

 Talking to Your Doctor or Midwife

-If you have any questions about whether a drink is safe please bring it up with your doctor or midwife.
+If you have questions about whether any beverage is safe, please bring it up with your doctor or midwife.
 Don’t be afraid to ask why something is off-limits.
 You can also ask what the risks are of consuming it so you can better make an informed choice.

 Thank you to the amazing companies that have supported this episode.